andyw8/claude_code_slash_commands/README.md

 Check the `commands/` directory to see what is available.

+### Safety

+Note that some commands have `allowed-tools` already defined, so Claude Code will not prompt you.
+I aim to restrict these to low risk tools such as git usage or web fetching, but you may wish to review before running.

 ### Using the Commands

 In your Claude Code session, type `/ruby--`  and you will the list of available commands.